InstituteOfMechanics/Phase_Trafos_Carbon_Repartitioning/simulations/readme.md

 ### LaTeX

 Some of the plots use LaTeX to create nice captions.
+You can disable the Latex processing in the scripts by setting the matplotlib option ``text.usetex=False`` in the python plot scripts.

 ## Reproduction of isothermal bainite transformations